alenaks/SigmaPie/README.md

   * f<b>l</b>o<b>r</b>a<b>l</b>is \~ <*>f<b>l</b>o<b>r</b>a<b>r</b>is _"floral"_
   * p<b>l</b>u<b>r</b>a<b>l</b>is \~ <*>p<b>l</b>u<b>r</b>a<b>r</b>is _"plural"_

-This pattern is _not SP_ because SP grammars cannot exhibit blocking effect, and it is _not SL_ either due to its long-distance nature.
+This pattern is _not SP_ because SP grammars cannot exhibit the blocking effect, and it is _not SL_ either due to its long-distance nature.

 ```python